-In order to meet these requirements, we initiated the development of a Citizen Science Platform as a customisable tool to be used to launch data collection campaigns (including citizen science contribution) to extend the evidence base for European policies.
+In order to meet these requirements, we initiated the development of a Citizen Science Platform as a customisable tool to be used to launch data collection activities (including citizen science contribution) to extend the evidence base for European policies.

-The Citizen Science Platform is currently set-up in order to support an eight-step process:
+The Citizen Science Platform is set-up in order to support an eight-step process:

 - Analyze a policy question

 - Assess relevance for information available on the web or for citizen science campaign

 - Prepare the campaign

 - Process the citizens’ inputs

 - Integrate with other data and data analytics – for interoperation with existing thematic systems

 - Closing campaign